 Click on any of the roles listed below for a description:

-This page provides answers to some of the most common questions we get asked about volunteering.
-If there is anything that we have not covered here contact us at firstname.lastname@example.org.
+This page provides answers to some of the most common questions we get asked about volunteering but if you want to know more contact us at firstname.lastname@example.org. or you can find useful information here

 Are there certain skills I need to be a CAB volunteer?

-• changing the way things work for the better
+• that they have enjoyed changing the way things work for the better

 • receiving accredited training